 The Contractor shall not have the option of accepting a price reduction or disincentive in lieu of producing specification material.
 Continued production of non-specification material will not be permitted.
 Material that is obviously defective may be isolated and rejected without regard to sampling sequence or location within a process.

-When compressive strength is indicated, the Contractor may take cores at his own expense and per Colorado Procedure 65 to provide an alternative determination of strength to replace acceptance test results with a compressive strength less than 4,500 psi.
-The higher value of the 28-day compressive strength of acceptance cylinders or the corresponding core’s compressive strength will be used for I/DP.
+The Contractor may take cores at his own expense and per Colorado Procedure 65 to provide an alternative determination of strength to replace acceptance test results with a compressive strength less than TL.
+The core compressive strength shall be used for I/DP regardless of result..

 Table 105-10